rkotynski/leaf_finch/README.md

 > Vijayakumar Anand, Rafał Stojek, and Rafał Kotyński, “Learned binary amplitude mask designs for Fresnel incoherent correlation holography,” *Optics Letters* (2026), (submitted).

 A machine-readable citation is provided in [`CITATION.cff`](CITATION.cff), and a BibTeX entry is provided in [`CITATION.bib`](CITATION.bib).

+## Use of AI

+Parts of the code and its documentation were developed with the assistance of large language model (LLM) tools.

+## Acknowledgement

+Vijayakumar Anand acknowledges financial support from the NAWA ULAM project of the Polish National Agency for Academic Exchange (BPN/ULM/2025/1/00097/U/DRAFT/00001)

 ## License